Nuno-Jesus/Make-A-Make/README.md

 VAR2 does not contain my name
 ```

 Although `VAR1` and `VAR2` are very similar, `VAR2` ends in space!
 It was more than enough to assert an inequality between the 2 values.
-However, the first conditional evaluates to true, because all strings from `VAR1` match the strings on the right side.
+On the other hand, the first conditional evaluates to true, because all strings from `VAR1` match the strings on the right side.
 Note that **leading whitespaces are ignored, but trailing spaces are not**.

 > **Note**
-> You can use the `strip` built-in makefile function to remove whitespaces.
+> You can use the `strip` built-in makefile function to remove extra whitespaces.

 Conditionals determine which parts of the `Makefile` should be excluded or included before the building process begins.